Exclusive: Foreign banks in Britain pay fraction of tax rate

 The drop is not confined to banks, and is echoed across other businesses.
 The '100 Group' which represents around 100 of the UK's largest companies said corporation tax payments by its members had fallen over the past decade.

-Tax campaigners say some companies also use complex inter-company transactions to ensure profits are actually reported in lower tax jurisdictions to minimize bills.
+Tax campaigners say some companies also use complex inter-company transactions to ensure profits are actually reported in lower tax jurisdictions to minimise bills.

 Banks filings do sometimes show disproportionate profitability in such jurisdictions.